YusukeIwaki/playwright-ruby-client/documentation/docs/api/browser_context.md

 Performs action and waits for a new [Page](./page) to be created in the context.
 If predicate is provided, it passes [Page](./page) value into the `predicate` and waits for `predicate.call(page)` to return a truthy value.
 Will throw an error if the context closes before new [Page](./page) is created.

+## request

+API testing helper associated with this context.
+Requests made with this API will use context cookies.

 ## tracing